tundraparisi/dscoding-projects/Nikita.Olefir/README.md

 - [X] Write a function for dataset opening
 - [X] Download the dataset
 - [X] Create a function to delete unecessary columns
-- [ ] Create a colimn with an average ELO rating of games
+- [X] Create a column with a calculates average ELO rating of games
-- [ ] Calculate the average rating of games for each and every game
+- [X] Arrange the games according to the ELO rating of the game (by hundreds)